SirWaithaka/simple-mpesa/ReadMe.md

+Hi,

+If you love this project, and you are looking for a Go Engineer, hit me up [@SirWaithaka](https://twitter.com/craftsmon)

 # Simple MPESA RESTful API

 As the name of the project suggests, this is a simple implementation of MPESA.
 If you are East-African you already know what